isomerpages/moe-evergreenpri/_our-processes-and-programmes/Student Development Well Being/Sexuality Education.md

 without necessarily having the corresponding cognitive or emotional maturity to modulate their behaviours.
 Furthermore, our young are also exposed to a wide range of influences that could endanger health and undermine the integrity of the family.
-Our students require guidance so that they can respond with discernment to the sexual messages in the media and other sources.</p>
+Our students require close guidance so that they can respond with discernment to the sexual messages in the media and other sources.</p>
 <p>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Sexuality Education (SEd) lessons
 are taught as part of CCE (FTGP) at Primary 5 and 6.
 In SEd, students learn